ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 * Remove repetitive and boring tasks, replace them with tools, so tools will take care of all the process.
 * Save a lot of time for doing actual development
+* Optimize website for performance by minifying and concatenating all asst files.

 It will help us with things like CSS prefixes, minifying, image optimizations, browser reload.